strangerstudios/pmpro-sponsored-members/readme.txt

 == Changelog ==
 = .3.4 =
 * Added pmprosm_getUserByCodeID and pmprosm_getSponsor functions.
+* Added the discount code and code URLs to the sponsored members checkout confirmation email.
+* Added ability for a sponsored code to work on multiple levels.
+Just pass an array for the 'sponsored_level_id' value in the pmprosm_sponsored_account_levels global.

 = .3.3 =
 * Added Sponsor Code field to edit user profile page for admins.